New Student Orientation

 Taylor’s Life Together Covenant is a document that provides structure for living in such a community.
 The purpose of this covenant is to identify the expectations for participation that will assist us in living together and meeting our institutional objectives.
 This document asks each member—faculty, staff, and student alike—to put the needs of the community ahead of personal desires.
 The desire is for all individuals in the community to be edified, bear with one another, speak the truth in love, and give attention to reconciliation, restoration, and restitution.

-Chapel meets each Monday, Wednesday, and Friday.
+Chapel meets each Monday, Wednesday, and Friday at 10 am.
 Chapels are available to watch or listen to online.

 Office of Intercultural Programs